 We facilitate children’s participation in law reform, public decision-making and community actions to promote their rights, and to prevent and combat child abuse and exploitation.
 We facilitate and create opportunities for children to speak for themselves and engage policy makers.
 Children and youth are encouraged to organise themselves and engage their peer and get involved in activities at school and in their communities.

-An Ombudsperon Person for Children in a Children's Protector or Commissioner for Children.
-We advocate for the establishment of a national independent autonomous monitoring instrument for children's rights through awareness, education and dialogue with government and civil society role-players.
+We advocated for the establishment of a national independent autonomous monitoring instrument for children's rights through awareness, education and dialogue with government and civil society role-players.

 The Ombudsperson or Commission's role is to keep an eye on children, involve children, monitor governments progress to implement children's rights and report on the state of children.

 We conduct regular home-visits, school-visits, parent and family support to monitor child’s progress and

 We support children and care-givers during police reporting processes, investigations and court cases.

 We ensure children receive general health information and check-ups concerning sexual health, STIs, and HIV/AIDS, pregnancies, etc. ·

 This gender specific motivation and life-skills programme for BOYS focus on gender relations, sexuality, sexual health and responsibility to prevent STIs, HIV/Aids, early sexual debut, teen pregnancy and fatherhood, delinquency, abuse and violence.

 Boys from 12 to 17 years engage each other, share experiences and opinions and motivate each other to make positive life-choices and complete schooling.